Fostering healthy relationships as the journey expands.

 Early on, we learned from several teams: our releasing friends were excited to connect some of their local family members or friends with this team of new friends supporting their release and reentry.

 Wally asked if his big brother Tony, who had just released from prison a year earlier, could join his OPOP team.
 The team was thrilled to meet Tony.
-He shared vulnerably at some of the team meetings, and could shed light on some of his and his brothers shared experiences, both growing up and inside the prison.
-Tony still today talks about what a healing experience it was: to meet new people who could hold his story, who wanted to support his brother alongside him, after a lifetime of trying to merely survive together.
+He shared vulnerably at some of the team meetings, and shed light on some of his and his brothers shared experiences, both growing up, and inside the prison.
+Tony still talks about what a healing experience this was: to meet new people who could hold his story, who wanted to support his brother alongside him, after a lifetime of just trying to survive together.
 Having members of the team who were old enough to be his parents, he said, “really healed parts of my heart, from what I always wanted from a family.”

-If your releasing friend wants to include one of their loved ones, wonderful!
+If your releasing friend wants to include one of their loved ones – wonderful!
 We are the Department of Connections.
 The more we come together around our shared loved one coming home, the better for everyone.
-But they are welcome to participate at their level of comfort and availability.
+Just know that they need to participate at their level of comfort and availability.
 They did not commit to the One Parish One Prisoner journey or covenant.
-Invite them your monthly meetings, put them on any email group if you want.
-But they are beloved guests, not held to the same expectations of fellow team members.
+Invite them to your monthly meetings, include them in email groups if they’re interested, but remember: they are beloved guests, not held to the same expectations of fellow team members.

-Ronald told his team about his girlfriend, the mother of their little boy, who lived in the same county as the team.
+A releasing friend, Ronald, told his team about his girlfriend, the mother of their little boy, who lived in the same county as the team.
 Two women on the team reached out to her and they made a good connection.
-Ronald and his girlfriend soon broke up.
+Then Ronald and his girlfriend broke up.
 She did not want to talk to him anymore.
-Thanks to the humble trust built between some of the team members and this young mother, she felt comfortable helping file the paperwork so they could bring her son to visit his dad in prison—with some of the OPOP team members!
-The ex-girlfriend was quite relieved that her son could build his own relationship with his father, without her in the middle.
+Thanks to the humble trust built between some of the team members and this young mother, she felt comfortable helping file the paperwork to bring her son to visit his dad in prison—with some of the OPOP team members!
+The ex-girlfriend was relieved that her son could build his own relationship with his father, without her in the middle.

-Not only that, but another man on the team had his own son about the same age.
-They arranged some playdates.
-Soccer, chess, ballgames.
-Ronald’s son wasn’t just coming to visit his dad, but was now becoming a close family friend of other kids in the parish, then team.
+Not only that, another man on the team had a son about the same age as Ronald’s little boy.
+They arranged some playdates – soccer, chess, ballgames.
+Ronald’s son wasn’t just visiting his dad, but also becoming a close family friend of other kids on the team.
 When Ronald won his immigration case with the team’s help, his son was right there beside the team member’s son, ready to weave him into the community they’d already started creating together.

 OUR RELEASING FRIEND IS OUR PRIMARY COMMITMENT

-Now, the temptation here would have been for some of the team to shift their focus to the ex-girlfriend: she was local, a mother with a child, she had disclosed her trauma from Ronald’s unhealthy days in the gang.
-The team could have either taken her side too quickly—a betrayal of their covenant with Ronald—or split in half, with some possible tension in the group.
+A temptation with the story above would have been for some of the team to shift their focus to the ex-girlfriend: she was local, a mother with a child; she had disclosed her trauma from Ronald’s unhealthy days in the gang.
+The team could have either taken her side—a betrayal of their covenant with Ronald— or split in half, with divided loyalties in the group.
 Instead, they stuck together.
 They discerned together.
 They prayed.
-They were faithful to Ronald, primarily, and something unforeseen was birthed in community.
+They were first and foremost faithful to Ronald, and something unforeseen was birthed in community.
 The mother still trusts the team when she needs counsel on co-parenting with Ronald.

-Boundaries: welcome new connections with your friend’s loved ones, build trust, and remember that your team’s commitment—even if we don’t especially like some of their choices—is to your releasing friend.
-Faithfulness for the long walk together.
+Boundaries help us welcome new connections with our friend’s loved ones, build trust, and remember that your team’s commitment—even if we don’t like some of their choices—is to your releasing friend.
+Faithfulness is a long walk together.

 MONEY